googlesamples/arcore-depth-lab/README.md

 This sample uses a modified GPU occlusion shader to create a flooding effect with artificial water in the physical environment.

-## Developing your own ARCore Depth-enabled Unity Experiences
+## Developing your own ARCore Depth-enabled Unity experiences
 Please make sure that the Unity scene is properly set up to run ARCore.
 Provide depth data by attaching the `ARCoreSession` to the appropriate configuration.
 Please see the example provided in the